radiodan/radiodan-client.js/docs/usage/overview.md

 # Commands

-** TODO: Find good promises tutorial **
-They use promises (link to tutorial).
-Your command is sent off to the server for processing.
+All Commands send data over to the server for processing, they are inherently asynchronous.
+They use [promises][1].

 ## Valid Commands